leung018/zero-in-page/README.md

 ## Credits

-The Zero In website utilizes the following third-party resources:
+The ZeroIn website utilizes the following third-party resources:

 1. Bulma